hplp/ai-hardware-project-6501-group6/progress/progress.md

 In our case, we need to find the optimal hardware configurations (for instance the array size and buffer size) given a specific software (typically a neural network).

-TODO: run on real simulator and try generic searching.
+### Brute force search

+Finished the brute force searching for **array size** and **dataflow type**.

+> The buffer size and bandwidth is given by users, because for these parameters, the larger the better.
+>
+> We do not focus on area and energy, because the simulator only provides the performance result.

+Brute force Search traverses all possible options for different parameters.

+- arrayheight
+- arraywidth
+- dataflow

+### TODO

+try generic searching and more complex dataflow optimization

-### Xinyuan Fu & Feilian Dai:
+## Xinyuan Fu & Feilian Dai:

 Run some demos using Scale sim.